Crio-Bytes/IBD-2022-Master-Repository/UNDERSTANDING FEATURE TOGGLE/README.md

 &nbsp;

-1. Variable in same file: The most basic way would be creating a variable with feature name in the same file.
+1. Variable in the same file: The most basic way would be to create a variable with a feature name in the same file.
 But it isn't used as it has various drawbacks like:

 - all the toggles aren't stored in one place.
-- They are only accessible in same file.
+- They are only accessible in the same file.
 - The code needs to be deployed again for changes to get reflected.

 ```